Data Structure Basics

 entity UUID

 Every entity needs to have a UUID.
-It doesn't have to be an actual UUID - it can also be 1
+It doesn't have to be an actual UUID - it can also be 1 or page_213.
+The UUID cannot be empty.

 Ideally the UUID is unique for all entities.
 But the only requirement is that blocks have a unique UUID.